dbj-data/machine_wide/README.md

 - Be carefull not to develop in the master branch
 - Be carefull to use the master branch when including

+# What is WIL doing here?

+WIL is a treasure trove of using all sorts of realy important WIndows API's.
+In some pleaces it is using reallu low level legacy stuf (MS RPC), or complex stuff (COM).
+But things will be definitely and regularly "nicked" from WIL and transformed to some dbj win32 internals.